aws/s2n-netbench/netbench-orchestrator/README.md

 #### Remote
 **SSH access**
-ec2 accepts the name of a ssh-key when creating a new host.
+ec2 accepts the name of an ssh-key when creating a new host.
 This is set to a default value under the value `ssh_key_name` in the [state.rs](/src/state.rs) file.
 By providing this key it is possible to ssh onto the remote host locally: `ssh -oStrictHostKeyChecking=no ec2-user@x.x.x.x`.
 Its also possible to ssh onto a host from the ec2 console on AWS.